 - There are 350 acres of parkland, with play areas for children from toddlers upwards, mini golf, miniature railway (Fees Apply), Animal farm (seasonal) and a number of nature trials or routes you can ramble

-- Waterloo Meadow is accessed via a gate (walking) or over a cattle grid (by vehicle), it is the home to our herd of Red or Fallow Deer and can be hired for private functions, events and rallies .
+- Waterloo Meadow is accessed via a gate if you are walking.
+It is the home to our herd of Red or Fallow Deer and can be hired for private functions, events and rallies.

 - The Antler Pen is found next to Waterloo Meadow, with access via a locked gate.
 This area is suitable for smaller functions, events and rallies .